paul-stockwell/Oxygen-Future-Theme/README.md

 to Install the splash in PClinuxOS copy the file to the desktop and unpack it to your /home/user xxx/.local/share/plasma/look-and-feel/oxygen-future/ folder if it doesn't exist create the folder first.

+To install the look asnd feel theme in PClinuxOS copy the file to the desktop and unpack it to your /home/xxx user xxx/.local/share/plasma/look-and-feel/ folder.
+Theme and splash will be added to the themes available in System Settings.

-To install the theme in PClinuxOS copy the file to the desktop and unpack it to your /home/xxx user xxx/.local/share/plasma/look-and-feel/folder.
+To install the Desktop theme in PClinuxOS copy the file to the desktop and unpack it to your /home/xxx user xxx/.local/share/plasma/desktoptheme/ folder.
 Theme and splash will be added to the themes available in System Settings.